thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSDBConnection
 ~~~~~~~~~~~~~~~

-This type describes on a per-corpus basis where to sync to.
+This type describes on a per-project basis where to sync to.
 In practice, all corpora have the same target.
 There are
 three fields to it of which only ``masterServer`` seems to be relevant at all.

 :``type``: